isomerpages/moe-westwoodsec/_grow/CCE/Sexuality Education.md

 ###  INFORMATION FOR PARENTS

-Parents may opt their children out of the Sexuality Education lessons,&nbsp;_eTeens_&nbsp;and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+1. Parents may opt their children out of the Sexuality Education lessons,&nbsp;_eTeens_&nbsp;and/or supplementary Sexuality Education programmes by MOE-approved external providers.<br><br>2.
 Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
-You may click&nbsp;[here](https://form.gov.sg/61ec31f16794960014a47162)&nbsp;to complete the opt-out form.&nbsp;

-Parents who wish to opt their children out of the&nbsp;**_eTeens_&nbsp;programme**&nbsp;need to complete an opt-out form.&nbsp;You may click&nbsp;[here](https://form.gov.sg/#!/61ec380b2686c20012090d50)&nbsp;to complete the opt-out form

-Parents can contact the school at 6792 9737 or email us at&nbsp;[westwood\_ss@moe.edu.sg](mailto:westwood_ss@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.

-&nbsp;Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+You may click&nbsp;[here](https://form.gov.sg/61ec31f16794960014a47162)&nbsp;to complete the opt-out form.&nbsp; <br><br>3.
+Parents who wish to opt their children out of the&nbsp;**_eTeens_&nbsp;programme**&nbsp;need to complete an opt-out form.&nbsp;You may click&nbsp;[here](https://form.gov.sg/#!/61ec380b2686c20012090d50)&nbsp;to complete the opt-out form.<br><br>4.
+Parents can contact the school at 6792 9737 or email us at&nbsp;[westwood\_ss@moe.edu.sg](mailto:westwood_ss@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme. <br><br>5.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.